junction-labs/junction-client/README.md

 An xDS dynamically-configurable API load-balancer library.

+> NOTE: As of August 2025, we're no longer actively working on `junction-client`.
+If
+> you're interested in using the client or actively maintaining it, please reach out to
+> us at info at junctionlabs.io.

 ## What is it?

 Junction is a library that allows you to dynamically configure application